 - Steep penalties for early withdrawals

-- Access to the entire amount for large purchases
+- Access to the entire amount to fund large purchases

 - Potential to invest in a high-return account